On transfer maps in the algebraic $K$-theory of spaces

 The exact inclusion functor $\C_X^n \hookrightarrow \Rfd(X)$ induces a canonical map in Waldhausen $K$-theory $K(\C_X^n) \rightarrow K(\Rfd(X)) = A(X)$.
 Note that the suspension functor on $\Rfd(X)$ restricts to exact functors $\Sigma \colon \C_X^n \to \C_X^{n+1}$, $n \geq 0$.
 After stabilizing with respect to the suspension functor, we obtain a canonical homotopy equivalence:

-This homotopy equivalence is essentially a consequence of Waldhausen's theorem on spherical objects \cite[1.7]{Wa}, and it is a variation of a similar identification of $A$-theory in terms of matrices which was shown in \cite[2.2]{Wa}.
+This homotopy equivalence is essentially a consequence of Waldhausen's theorem on spherical objects \cite[1.7]{Wa}.
+Since the cofibrations in $\C_X^n$ split up to weak equivalence, it follows from \cite[1.8]{Wa} that the homotopy colimit of the Waldhausen $K$-theories $K(\C_X^n)$, $n \geq 0$, is homotopy equivalent to the homotopy colimit of the corresponding diagram of the group completions of $|w \C_X^n|$ for $n \geq 0$ (that is, the $K$-theory of the symmetric monoidal category $w \C_X^n$ for every $n \geq 0$).
+This identification of $A$-theory is a variation of a similar identification in terms of matrices which was shown in \cite[2.2]{Wa}.